-As we head into the springtime, you might be looking out for a new paperback to dig into as you head out into the parks (when the temperatures finally pick up – we’re waiting patiently) for a read.
+As we brave the winter in London, you might be looking out for a new paperback to dig into as you lie cosy in your living room, unable to pop to the parks for a read (waiting patiently impatiently for the temperatures to pick up).
 The days might still for short for now, yes, but as long as your lamp is working, books have no limitation from lack of sun.
 Therefore, we may have just the place for you…

 Inside the stores, you’ll find anything from rare books, collector’s copies and first-editions, to old stamps, maps, posters and banknotes.
 It’s thought to be the thoroughfare that inspired Harry Potter’s Diagon Alley and, with its eccentric shops—some of which are even associated with magical or psychic literature—it’s easy to believe.

 One very fun fact about Cecil Court is that it was the temporary home of Wolfgang Amadeus Mozart while he was touring Europe at the age of eight.
 The Mozart family stayed with a barber named John Couzin, and tickets for Mozart’s first London concerts were sold from his shop.
 There’s even a blue plaque to commemorate his very brief tenancy, because us Londoners love a cheeky claim to fame.
 Some say that it was while he was staying at Cecil Court that he composed his first symphony, but we’ll never know for sure.